CARTAvis/carta-controller/docs/src/almalinux8_instructions.rst

 .. note::

     These instructions aim to be a complete guide for installing CARTA for multiple users on a dedicated server, with authentication of local users via PAM, and other simple suggested defaults.
-If you need to integrate CARTA into an existing system, please refer to the more detailed :ref:`installation` and :ref:`configuration` instructions for more options.
+If you are integrating CARTA into an existing system, you may need to adjust some of these steps.
+Please refer to the more detailed :ref:`installation` and :ref:`configuration` instructions for more options.

 .. note::